 For more, read our full review of Medical Care Alert’s medical alert systems

 LifeStation’s prices are based on service packages.
-For each of their three devices, customers choose between a Standard, Select, or Supreme package.
-The Standard is a basic monitoring package, the Select includes either fall detection or a device protection plan, and the Supreme includes both fall detection and device protection.
-The plans are the same for all three devices, and all plans include free shipping.
-The package system keeps things simple for customers, and prevents any surprise expenses when it comes time to pay the bill.
+For each of its three devices, customers choose between a Standard, Select, or Supreme package.
+The Standard is a basic monitoring package, the Select includes either fall detection or a device protection plan, and the Supreme includes both fall detection and device protection, along with some free accessories.
+The package system makes it easy for customers to access these extra features without having to worry about paying for each thing individually.

 Pricing and Plans

 LifeStation offers three devices that range in price from $19.95 a month to $34.95 a month with a Standard service plan.
 Customers may also choose a Select or Supreme package, which are more expensive but come with added features.
 Select plans come with either fall detection or a device protection plan, and Supreme packages include both.